PagerDuty/pdpyras/README.rst

 Creating and Updating
 +++++++++++++++++++++

-Just as ``rget`` eliminates the need to JSON-decode and then pull the data out of the envelope in the response schema, ``rpost`` and ``rput`` return the data in the envelope property.
+Just as ``rget`` eliminates the need to JSON-decode and then pull the data out of the envelope in the response schema, :attr:`pdpyras.APISession.rpost` and :attr:`pdpyras.APISession.rput` return the data in the envelope property.
 Furthermore, they eliminate the need to enclose the dictionary object representing the data to be transmitted in an envelope, and just like ``rget``, they accept at an absolute minimum one positional argument (the URL), and all keyword arguments are passed through to the underlying request method function.

 For instance, instead of having to set the keyword argument ``json = {"user":
 {...}}`` to ``put``, one can pass ``json = {...}`` to ``rput``, to update a